Marie Louise Gonzaga: Queen of Poland, Grand Duchess of Lithuania, politics and conflict with nobility

 Two years later, on 20 May 1648, Marie Louise was widowed by the sudden death of Władysław IV.
 John Casimir was eventually elected the next King of Poland and Grand Duke of Lithuania by the parliament, and married her on 30 May 1649.
 During an 18-year marriage with John Casimir, she gave birth to two children, Maria Anna Teresa and John Sigismund, who died in infancy.

-Once she officially became queen once more, Marie Louise immediately focused on influencing the political views of her new husband.
+Queen once more, Marie Louise immediately focused on influencing the political views of her new husband.
 Marie Louise believed that she was more able to control John Casimir rather than his deceased brother Władysław, who was described as extremely stubborn, self-centered and overwhelmingly supporting the nobility.
-Marie Louise opposed it and sought to decrease the power of the nobles in Parliament.
-Intelligent, tenacious and with a strong personality, she not only supported John Casimir many times but also guided him throughout the entire political and several military campaigns.
-That was noticed by a Brandenburgian diplomat, Hoverberk, who stated in his diaries that "by incessant insistence, molestation, complaints and other tricks she controlled the poor king and therefore the entire ill-fated country itself."
-In contrast to her husband, Marie Louise was reportedly not sympathetic towards the servants, peasants and lower classes but sought to achieve the set goals and was determined to strengthen the Polish-Lithuanian nation in case of war against the powerful and dangerous eastern empires: the Ottoman Empire, the Swedish Empire and the Russian Empire.
+In contrast, Marie Louise opposed the nobility and sought to weaken their power in Parliament.
+Intelligent, tenacious and with a strong personality, she guided John Casimir throughout his political and military campaigns.
+This was noticed by a Brandenburgian diplomat, Hoverberk, who stated in his diaries that "by incessant insistence, molestation, complaints and other tricks she controlled the poor king and therefore the entire ill-fated country itself."
+In contrast to her husband, Marie Louise was reportedly not sympathetic towards the servants, peasants and lower classes but sought to strengthen the Polish-Lithuanian nation in case of war against the powerful and dangerous eastern empires: the Ottoman Empire, the Swedish Empire and the Russian Empire.